NotNite/eightyeightthirtyone/README.md

 ## Opting out

-The scrapers respect robots.txt, so block this user agent:
+The scrapers respect robots.txt, so block this user agent (or allow if you want to opt in):

 ```text
 Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/120.0.0.0 Safari/537.36 eightyeightthirtyone/1.0.0 (https://github.com/NotNite/eightyeightthirtyone)